steineggerlab/Metabuli/README.md

    --min-score : The minimum score to be classified (0.15 for precision mode) --min-sp-score : The minimum score to be classified at or below species rank.
 (0.5 for precision mode)
    --taxonomy-path: Directory where the taxonomy dump files are stored.
 (DBDIR/taxonomy by default) --reduced-aa : 0.
 Use 20 alphabets or 1.
 Use 15 alphabets to encode amino acids.
                   Give the same value used for DB creation.
-   --spacing-mask : Binary patterend mask for spaced k-mer.
-The same mask must be used for DB creation and classification.
-A mask should contain at least eight '1's, and '0' means skip.
+   --accession-level : Set 1 to use accession level classification (0 by default).
+                       It is available when the DB is also built with accession level taxonomy.

   * Values of --min-score and --min-sp-score for precision mode are optimized only for short reads.
   * We don't recommend using them for long reads.